-- Uniform that is too baggy or too tight.

-- Uniform pants made of knit material.

-- High top tennis shoes, clogs, sandals, open toes or backless shoes.
+- Uniform that is too baggy or too tight. - Uniform pants made of knit material. - Uniform pants that are bound at the ankle by knit or elastic. - High top tennis shoes, clogs, sandals, open toes or backless shoes.

 Amarillo College School of Nursing patches, purchased from the Amarillo College Bookstore, are to be visible at all times on a student's clothing.
 The patch is to be firmly attached to the upper left chest 4 inches from the shoulder seam on the lab jacket and on the left sleeve of the scrub top 2 inches from shoulder seam.
-Amarillo College uniform is to be worn only for Amarillo College clinical.